mangushev/mfgan/README.md

 - I don't get it why input sequence should be right aligned, why not to mask if input sequence is short
 - input must be core 5.
 This code , I know, some few changes needed to product table, for example
 - objective function equation needs to be validated
+- evaluation, metrics

-Otherwise, if you like, just see training.py and model.py
+Otherwise, if you like, see training.py and model.py